adamprocter/games_design/Year 1/Semester 2/Project_1_2.md

 ### Crit

-On Monday the 23rd of Feb you will present your kickstarter preview page for the interim Crit.
+On Monday the 2nd of March you will present your Kickstarter preview page for the interim Crit.

 ### Research
 Your research should include: target audience and analysis.